 Students can find a plethora of dining options, most within walking distance on Monarch Way or in nearby Larchmont.
 Whether you’re looking for much-needed caffeine as you’re cramming for exams, a laid-back atmosphere to watch the game with friends or a new favorite weekend hangout spot, here are some of the best restaurants near ODU.

 Hop on The Tide light rail for a quick ride Downtown.
 You’ll be immersed in a foodie paradise, all within walking distance.
-Spend some time browsing Selden Market, filled with locally-owned shops, plus dining options like Stockpot (healthy comfort food), Shake It Up Shakes (over-the-top ice cream confections) and S’Mores Amore (homemade marshmallows toasted on the spot).
-Play some games during dinner at Circuit Social, and get a healthy recovery smoothie at The Pit and the Peel.
+Spend some time browsing Selden Market, filled with locally-owned shops, plus dining options like Stockpot (healthy comfort food) and S’Mores Amore (homemade marshmallows toasted on the spot).
+Play some games during dinner at Circuit Social.

 Living on a college budget isn’t the easiest, but here in Norfolk, that won’t stop you from living it up.
 Norfolk has many free activities to enjoy between classes and on the weekends.
 During the warmer months, head to Ocean View and East Beach for a day of relaxing.
-In spring and fall, enjoy a self-guided tour of Norfolk’s mural art in the NEON District, or join a tour with Norfolk Tour Company, offering free tours each month in addition to their paid tours.
+Enjoy a self-guided tour of Norfolk’s mural art in the NEON District.
 On cold or rainy days, spend an afternoon wandering through the Hermitage, d’Art Center and Chrysler Museum plus nearby Perry Glass Studio, which offers free glassblowing demonstrations at noon Wednesday through Sunday.
 All of these are free Norfolk museums worth getting to know.
 Finally, there’s a reason we’re called Mermaid City.
 Norfolk’s iconic mermaids, each with their own personality, can be found throughout the city.
 Go on a mermaid scavenger hunt to see how many you can find.
 In addition to these, many Norfolk attractions offer student discounts, so research before going, and bring your student ID along.

 Quiet Places to Study